Lung cancer screening for Hodgkin lymphoma survivors

 Background

 In some people lung cancer can be caused by treatment for a previous cancer.
-Hodgkin lymphoma, a blood cancer that affects white blood cells called lymphocytes, is the most common cancer in children.
+Hodgkin lymphoma, a blood cancer that affects white blood cells called lymphocytes, is one of the most common cancer in children.
 For survivors of Hodgkin lymphoma, ‘second’ breast and lung cancers are the leading cause of death.
 Most lung cancers in Hodgkin lymphoma survivors are diagnosed at a later stage when they are incurable.

 We know that lung cancer screening using low-dose CT scans saves lives by detecting the disease at an early stage, when surgery with curative intent is possible.
 In England, the NHS is rolling out Targeted Lung Health Checks in certain areas as we await the implantation of a full national lung cancer screening programme.